Pylons/pyramid_cookbook/configuration/whirlwind_tour.rst

 Why is this exception raised?
 Pyramid couldn't work out what you wanted to do.
-You told it to serve up more than one view for exactly the same set of request-time circumstances ("when the route name matches 'home', serve this view").
+You told it to serve up more than one view for exactly the same set of request-time circumstances ("when the route name matches ``home``, serve this view").
 This is an impossibility: Pyramid needs to serve one view or the other in this circumstance; it can't serve both.
-So rather than guessing, Pyramid raises a configuration conflict error and refuses to start.
-Most other web frameworks don't do this.
-They don't have a conflict detection system, and when they're fed two configuration statements that are logically conflicting, they'll choose one or the other silently, leaving you to wonder why you're not seeing the output you expect.
+So rather than trying to guess what you meant, Pyramid raises a configuration conflict error and refuses to start.

 Obviously it's necessary to be able to resolve configuration conflicts.
 Sometimes these conflicts are done by mistake, so they're easy to resolve.